fioriandrea/path-finding/README.md

 ## Commands

-* To place the starting point, press the wheel button or ALT + left mouse button on a cell
+* To place the starting point, press the wheel button or SHIFT + left mouse button on a cell
 * To place the destination point, press the right mouse button on a cell
 * To delete a block, press CTRL + left mouse button on a cell
 * To place a wall, press the left mouse button (and drag it)